-- Marketing and website development, such as program branding and developing marketing plans - Outreach strategies to develop recruitment strategies for participants and employers - Education/training work group

-Marketing and outreach will play a critical role in the recruitment of unemployed/underemployed, youth and our priority populations.
-In partnership with each one-stop network local area partners will develop and implement marketing and outreach plans that will allow Colorado to meet all program requirements.
+- Marketing and website development, such as program branding and developing marketing plans - Outreach strategies to develop recruitment strategies for participants and employers - Education/training work group unemployed/underemployed, youth and our priority populations.
+In partnership with each onestop network local area partners will develop and implement marketing and outreach plans that will allow Colorado to meet all program requirements.